Documentation Index

 Get Base Schema

-Get all tables schema within a base
+Retrieve the schema of all tables within a base.

 Input Comments Default